cugos/cugos.github.com/_posts/meetings/2014-02-19-cugos_monthly.markdown

 - [@cliffordsnow](https://github.com/cliffordsnow) Update on importing the rest of King County Addresses into OSM using HOTs Tasking Manager.
 - Everyone ([@cugos](https://github.com/cugos)) - Let's talk about FOSS4G 2014 in PDX and how we can help and what presentations people might do
 - [@githubuser](https://yoururl.com/) add your item and description here...
+- [@mrosen] just got back from two weeks in Guatemala check up on some humanitarian projects with which he's involved..
+Among other things, he mapped a rural water system supply line using a GPS and Google Earth.
+He'll talk about his trip.
 __Maybe:__

 - [@githubuser](https://yoururl.com/) add your item and description here...